 Greg primarily represents victims in Indiana and in other states who have claims for serious bodily injury and/or death against pharmaceutical and medical device companies.
-He has extensive experience representing families who have been devastated by a traumatic injury to a child or by the death of a child.
+He has extensive experience representing families who have been devastated by a traumatic injury to their child, sexual abuse of their child, or by the death of their child.
 Greg zealously represents accident and injury victims in complex civil litigation in state and federal courts around the country.
 Greg has lectured on personal injury and mass torts in Indiana, Nevada, and Louisiana.

 Since 2002, Greg has been the Chair of Cohen & Malad’s Personal Injury Practice Group, which has developed a national reputation representing consumers injured by dangerous drugs and/or defective medical products.
 Since that time, Cohen & Malad, LLP has had a leadership role in several national litigations, including:

 - Plaintiff’s Steering Committee: In Re: Prem Pro Products Liability Litigation

 - National Coordinated Counsel in Pain Pump Device Litigation

 - Plaintiff’s Steering Committee: In Re: Consolidated Fresenius Cases (GranuFlo) pending in the Commonwealth of Massachusetts